 What was your biggest obstacle and failure in going from idea to business?

 In addition to continuing work with our existing customers, at TSI we’ll be helping an even wider range of leaders achieve their bold goals as we’ve rolled out our Leading Edge Programs.
 The company is growing as we almost doubled our workforce in 2016.
 We are currently developing an app which will serve as a valuable leadership tool, and it will be released later this year.
+Any business can prosper if it keeps up with the new technologies and ever-evolving needs of its customers.
+And with everything turning digital, it has become the basic need for businesses, big or small to focus on their development of systems and expand their digital footprint.
+I am doing it for my business, you should too.
 Also, I’m currently working on my next book with a publication date of spring 2018!

 Please share your best piece of advice for aspiring female founders.